Search

 The myth

-Hepatitis C can be spread through coughing, kissing, or shaking hands.
+Hepatitis C can be transmitted through coughing, kissing, or shaking hands.

 The truth

-No, casual contact with someone who has hepatitis C will not expose you to infection.
-It is recommended that you not share toothbrushes or shaving equipment as there is a remote possibility of blood from these objects causing transmission.
+It’s recommended you not share toothbrushes or shaving equipment as there is a remote possibility of blood from these objects causing transmission.

 The myth